pvernier/csv2geojson/README.md

 ```
 # Simplest way
-$csv2geojson -in data.csv
+$csv2geojson data.csv
 The GeoJSON file data.geojson was successfully created.
 ```

-The *-in* option is the only mandatory option.
 In this case csv2geojson will try to guess which fields contain the longitude and latitude coordinates.
-Also, if the *-out* option is omitted, the output GeoJSON file gets the same name as the input CSV file.
+Also, if **[output]** is omitted, the output GeoJSON file gets the same name as the input CSV file.

 ```
 # Complete way
-$csv2geojson -in pois_09.csv -delimiter ; -long field4 -lat field5 -out pois
+$csv2geojson --delimiter ; -long field4 -lat field3 data_fr.csv pois
 The GeoJSON file pois.geojson was successfully created.
 ```